2026 Birmingham City Council election

-The 2026 Birmingham City Council election will take place on 7 May 2026, with all 101 council seats up for election across 37 single-member and 32 two-member wards.
-The election will be held alongside other local elections across Great Britain.
+The 2026 Birmingham City Council election took place on 7 May 2026, with all 101 council seats up for election across 37 single-member and 32 two-member wards.
+The election was held alongside other local elections across Great Britain.

-In the previous council election in 2022, the Labour Party maintained its control of the council, winning 65 seats.
+Prior to the election, the council was under Labour majority control.
+At the previous council election in 2022, Labour had maintained its control of the council, winning 65 seats.
 The Conservative Party formed the main opposition with twenty-two seats, with the Liberal Democrats on twelve and the Green Party winning two.

+On 11 May 2026, the final results of this election were announced as Reform UK 23, Greens 19, Labour 17, Conservatives 16, Lib Dems 12, Workers Party 1, Independents 13.
+The council therefore went under no overall control.
+The incumbent Labour leader of the council, John Cotton, lost his seat.

+Reform were the largest party after the election, but were unable to find any coalition partners to work with them.
+Instead, a coalition of the Liberal Democrats, Green Party and the Better Birmingham Independent Group formed a minority administration, led by the Liberal Democrats' group leader Roger Harmer.
+He was formally confirmed as the new leader of the council at a meeting on 5 June 2026.

 Background

-The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
-Birmingham was a district of the West Midlands metropolitan county.
-The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
-The West Midlands Combined Authority was created in 2016 and began electing the mayor of the West Midlands from 2017, which was given strategic powers covering a region coterminous with the former West Midlands metropolitan county.
+The Local Government Act 1972 created a two-tier system of metropolitan counties and boroughs covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
+Birmingham is a district of the West Midlands metropolitan county.
+The Local Government Act 1985 abolished the metropolitan county councils, with the metropolitan boroughs individually taking on most of the county-level powers.
+The West Midlands Combined Authority was created in 2016 and began electing the mayor of the West Midlands from 2017, which was given strategic powers covering a region coterminous with the West Midlands metropolitan county.

 Since its formation Birmingham City Council has variously been under Labour control, Conservative control and no overall control.
 Councillors have predominantly been elected from the Labour Party, Conservative Party and the Liberal Democrats.
 The council has had an overall Labour majority since the 2012 council election, when they regained control from the Conservative-Liberal Democrat coalition that had run the city since 2004.

-John Cotton has led the Labour group on Birmingham City Council since May 2023, with Robert Alden leading the Conservative group, Roger Harmer leading the Liberal Democrats, Julian Pritchard leading the Greens, Martin Brooks leading the Harborne and Quinton Independents, and Jane Jones leading the Birmingham Independents.
+John Cotton had led the Labour group on Birmingham City Council since May 2023, with Robert Alden leading the Conservative group, Roger Harmer leading the Liberal Democrats, Julien Pritchard leading the Greens, Martin Brooks leading the Harborne and Quinton Independents, and Jane Jones leading the Birmingham Independents.

+Dissatisfied with the Labour Party's position in the Gaza War, many Muslim candidates stood as independents, campaigning on pro-Gaza sentiments.
+Significant controversy erupted over the candidature of Shahid Butt, a British Muslim who had been convicted in a plot to bomb the British consulate, an Anglican Church and a Swiss-owned hotel in Yemen in 1999 at the Sparkhill council seat of Birmingham.
+Butt also courted controversy by calling Muslims to boycott Jews during his campaign.